 Once you are notified, you will need to correct the family's ledger to mark the payment as refunded and reflect a balance.

 Find the family from the Families page in iClassPro.
 Open the family's ledger and change to the payments view.
-Here, you will want to open the payment.
-At this point, you can change the title of the payment to include NSF or some other notation.
-After doing this, you will refund this payment to correct the ledger, and as a result, set the charge back as outstanding on the family account.
+Here, you will want to locate the payment and click the red Refund/Void button to the left of the charge.
+When presented with the option to refund or void the payment, choose VOID.
+As a result, this will set the charge back to showing as outstanding on the family account.

 If you charge a fee for failed check transactions or bank transfers, create the new charge.